Uconnect-Technologies/wertik-js/docs/v3/modules.md

 # Modules

-Wertik-js allows extending your app with more features using `modules` term.
+Wertik-js allows extending your app with more features using the `modules` term.
 To use a module Wertik JS provides a method called `useModule` which allows you to create a new module.
 Let's create a module.

 ```js
 import wertik, {